aztecrex/engineer-site/src/articles/host-it-on-aws.md

 serve web content, you can do that with S3 directly, but it has some
 advantages:

 * you can use any domain you want.
-If you want to use your own domain, you have to name the bucket accordingly.
-Since bucket names are unique across all of AWS, it is possible someone already has a bucket with your domain name
+If you want to use your own domain with S3 alone, you have to name the bucket with your domain.
+Since bucket names are unique across all of AWS, it is possible someone already has a bucket using your domain name, preventing you from using it
 * you get a capable _content delivery network_ that caches your content to edge locations near your users.
-You generally get more consistent performance through CloudFront than from S3 directly even if you don't really need the caching benefit.
+You generally get more consistent performance through CloudFront than from S3 directly even if you don't really need the caching benefit

 I chose to use CloudFront because I dislike the need to name a bucket according to my domain but it might have been more than I needed.